-It is enabled by default.
-Once you open this, you will see all the stuff you browsed or searched for including the passwords and everything from the day you created your account till today.
-Yes, it will keep all the records from the day you created your account, may it be 2 years ago or a decade ago.
+It enables by default.
+Once you open this, you will see all the stuff you browsed or searched for, including the passwords and everything from the day you created your account till today.
+Yes, it will keep all the records from the day you made your account, whether two years ago or a decade ago.

 Even if you delete everything, the content stored on the Google server will still not get deleted.
-The question here is why does Google need to keep all of this data?
-So much Data from each and every person on the web.
-So, here is what my previous example suggested.
-It doesn’t matter how much secure the Google Browser is, if Google itself is the Keeper and the Robber.
+The question here is, why does Google need to keep all of this data?
+So much Data from every person on the web.
+Here is what my previous example suggested.
+It doesn’t matter how secure the Google Browser is if Google itself is the Keeper and the Robber.

-People often won’t change the browser even after knowing this stating: “Its okay if Google knows everything, atleast there should be someone keeping tabs on everyone.”
-Then here is my question for that.
-“So you know me right?
-Atleast a little?
-Then why don’t you give ME your password.
-I will keep it secure I promise.”
-The people just fray away when I say this.
+People often won’t change the browser even after knowing this, stating: “It’s okay if Google knows everything; at least there should be someone keeping tabs on everyone.”
+Then here is my question about that.
+“So you know me.
+At least a little?
+Then why don’t you give ME your password?
+I will keep it secure, I promise.”
+The people fray away when I say this.

-Which means, people are ready to give in all their life details to some random person who is working at Google but not to known people.
+It means people are ready to give all their life details to some random person working at Google who has yet to be well-known.
 So much for absolute security here.
-Beside, people have so many things shared on google plus, drive, keeper notes, gmail contacts, synchronized play store and stuff.
+Besides, people have so many things shared on google plus, drive, keeper notes, Gmail contacts, synchronized play store, etc.

 The final impact of this becomes like a drug to an addict.
-You may wish to leave it, but you can’t inspite of knowing everything.
-Because socializing is more important to people that privacy, which is the ultimate reason for their accounts to get hacked.
-Just think, what would happen if some random person hacks into your account.
+You may wish to leave it but can’t despite knowing everything.
+Because socializing is more important to people than privacy, which is the ultimate reason for their accounts to get hacked, think, what would happen if some random person hacks into your account?

-He/she (the hacker) would know each and everything about your life.
-This will ultimately lead to identity theft.
-Beside, if some person has physical access to your computer, or even your browser, then there is a 99% possibility that he has access to eveything.
+They (the hacker) would know everything about your life.
+It will ultimately lead to identity theft.
+Besides, if some person has physical access to your computer or even your browser, then there is a 99% possibility that he has access to everything.
 Try to do this:

-- Click on the settings tab on top-right side which seems like a three-line button
+- Click on the settings tab on the top-right side, a three-line button.

 - It will show you a manage passwords tab right below.
-Click on that and lo and behold.
-Here are all your passwords you ever saved knowingly or unknowingly.
+Click on that, and lo and behold.
+Here are all the passwords you ever saved knowingly or unknowingly.

 Have you heard the quote, “Everything you hear is not true”?
 Nope.
 I am not cursing Mozilla here.
-Firefox is trying its best to keep up with the latest goofed up security.
-Its atleast honest when its says that its private browing as compared to Google Chrome.
+Firefox is trying its best to keep up with the latest goofed-up security.
+It’s at least honest when it says it’s private browsing compared to Google Chrome.

-If you want a decent day-to-day browser which doesnt keep a track of all your records, I would say mozilla is good.
+If you want a decent day-to-day browser that doesn’t keep track of all your records, Mozilla is good.
 It has loads of customization.
-Its fast than Tor, if not from Google.
+It is fast than Tor, if not Google.

-The least possible configuration a noob person can do, is install Firefox, change the search engine to Startpage or Duckduckgo which is absolutely anonymous and doesnt keep a track of search records.
-Keep a Master password to save all your passwords so that even if someone gets physical access to your browser, they will still wont be able to capture it.
+The least possible configuration an inexperienced person can do is install Firefox and change the search engine to Startpage or Duckduckgo, which is anonymous and doesn’t keep track of search records.
+Keep a Master password to save all your passwords so that even if someone gets physical access to your browser, they won’t be able to capture it.

-But the downside here is, the government can still track you down since your are using your own ip address here instead like Tor where you bounce off multiple locations.
+But the downside is that the government can still track you down since you use your own ip address here instead of Tor, where you bounce off multiple locations.

-So now the question is, is Tor Browser really that secure?
-Actually, there is no specific answer to that.
+Is Tor Browser really that secure?
+There is no specific answer to that.
 It depends on how you configure it.
-If you are done with tor browser download, you can check the following.
+If you finish the Tor browser download, you can check the following.

-Click on the Onion logo on the Tor browser and the select Privacy and Security settings.
-Then you will be presented with the below window:
+Click on the Onion logo on the Tor browser and then select Privacy and Security settings.
+Then you will have the below window:

 Image Source: torproject.org

-Here, you can set the level of security as you want.
-Besides, this is not the only configuration you can do.
-There is also a tab for enabling https everywhere on the upper right hand side of the browser.
-Its an add-on from the HTTPS EVERYWHERE site, which is by default installed on Tor.
-Want the highest level of security, where no government, and no MITM would suffice?
-Here, is how you could do that:
+Here, you can set the level of security you want.
+Besides, there are other configurations you can do.
+There is also a tab for enabling https everywhere on the upper right-hand side of the browser.
+It’s an add-on from the HTTPS EVERYWHERE site, which is, by default, installed on Tor.
+Want the highest level of security, where no government and no MITM would suffice?
+Here is how you could do that:

 - Set Security Settings on Privacy setting to High.

-- Use a VPN from other country which does not have legal bindings with your country.
+- Use a VPN from other countries which do not have legal bindings with your country.

 Yes.
-This is one of the best possible way.
-But on a lighter note, we actually don’t need this much.
-Its only for those Vigilant Hackers and Protestors who would use these kind of techniques to keep themselves safe.
-But hey, who knows?
-Paranoia is the key to utmost security.
+It is one of the best possible ways.
+On a lighter note, we don’t need this much.
+It is only for those Vigilant Hackers and Protesters who would use these techniques to keep themselves safe.
+Who knows?
+Paranoia is the key to the utmost security.

-There is much more to Tor Browser than what I have written in this blog.
-I haven’t even commented about the deep web and risks involved in Tor web.
-But this would suffice to get you started, or atleast as an advice to stay away from Google and all its products which are not open-source.
+There is much more to Tor Browser than I have written in this blog.
+I have yet to comment about the deep web and the risks involved in the Tor web.
+But this would suffice to get you started or as advice to stay away from Google and all its products, which are not open-source.

-There is one more browser which is worth looking i.e. Iceweasal browser which comes inbuilt with Kali Linux or the WHONIX Operating system which relies solely on Tor circuit for all its web based activities from browsing to downloading stuff.
-Stay updated with my blogs for more on Privacy, Security and Anonymity.
+One more browser is worth looking at, i.e., Iceweasal browser, which comes inbuilt with Kali Linux or the WHONIX Operating system, which relies solely on the Tor circuit for all its web-based activities from browsing to downloading stuff.
+Stay updated with my blogs for more on Privacy, Security, and Anonymity.